 Located in Jackson, Ga just minutes from I-75, the Carmichael House is easily accessible from Atlanta, Macon and all points in middle Georgia.
 It is also conveniently located near Indian Springs State Park, Georgia’s oldest state park, High Falls State Park and Dauset Trails Nature Center.
 The Carmichael House is on the National Register of Historic Places and is one of the finest examples of Queen Anne Victorian architecture in the state.

 This sprawling home has a grand entryway complete with opera hole, 16 rooms, 10 fireplaces, seven baths and four porches.
 In addition to the main house, the cottage has three rooms, one bath and two fireplaces.
 The original smokehouse and barn make up the rest of this historic landmark.
 Each room is unique with original mantels, magnificently detailed woodwork, and huge windows that offer breathtaking views from all angles of the home.
 The stained glass radiates Victorian elegance while the 12-foot ceilings embody old world charm.

 The Carmichael House has not only served as a family home but also as apartments during the Great Depression, a bed and breakfast and now an event venue.
 Renovations have taken place to restore both the interior and exterior of the lovely “Pink Lady” as she is affectionately called in the area.
-The two and a half acre estate will have a 4,600 square foot event hall with an anticipated completion for the fall of 2017.
+The two and a half acre estate will have a 4,600 square foot event hall with an anticipated completion for the spring of 2018.
 All types of events including weddings, reunions, picnics, holiday parties, and corporate meetings will be held in these graceful and inviting environs.
 The grounds include a gazebo, secret garden, and ample room to wander and enjoy the beauty of this inviting mansion.